enaguero/using_R_in_ror/README.md

 ```
 3. Postgres.

 ## Data example
 1. [Iris Dataset](https://archive.ics.uci.edu/ml/datasets/Iris).
 [Csv Version](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data)

 ## Trained model
 I use the model trained by [Jalayer Academy](https://youtu.be/5NquIfQxpxk) I follow the instructions in the tutorial and later I serialized the model in a RSD file.

+## Communications between R and Rails
+Using a rake task.

 ## Improvements
 1. Use some JsLibrary to create a interactive dashboard.
 2. Add test.
 3. Depend of what is the need, maybe sidekick for background jobs could be a good idea.
 4. Better process to accept new incoming data.
 For example: detect errors or anomalies.
-5. How to communicate data between R and Rails.

 # References